Abante News TV

-Abante TV (formerly Abante TeleTabloid) is a Philippine pay television news channel owned by the Prage Management Corporation.
+Abante News TV (formerly Abante TeleTabloid) is a Philippine pay television news channel owned by the Abante-Bilyonaryo Group.
 The channel's programming is mainly composed of a "teleradyo" video simulcast from its sister station Abante (1494 kHz) and its own original shows.

 Abante TV (along with Bilyonaryo News Channel) is distributed by Tap Digital Media Ventures.

 History

 Prior to the launch, in 2019, Abante launched its own "teleradyo" digital platform Abante Radyo Tabloidista.
 It was available via internet radio and YouTube.

 On October 10, 2022, Abante launched an online morning newscast called Abante TeleTabloid, and public service show, I-Abante Mo!, both shown on the tabloid's social media accounts.

-On October 2024, prior to establishment of Abante Radyo in July of the same year that spiritually replaced Radyo Tabloidista, Abante TeleTabloid launched as a 24-hour linear channel and can be viewed on SkyCable Channel 85, Converge Channel 79, Samsung TV Plus on Samsung Smart TVs, TCL Smart TVs, Blast TV, and on social media accounts such as YouTube, Facebook, and TikTok.
+In October 2024, prior to establishment of Abante Radyo in July of the same year that spiritually replaced Radyo Tabloidista, Abante TeleTabloid launched as a 24-hour linear channel and can be viewed on SkyCable Channel 85, Cablelink Channel 103, Sky Direct and Sky TV Channel 40, Cignal TV and SatLite Channel 30, Samsung TV Plus on Samsung Smart TVs, TCL Smart TVs, Blast TV, and on social media accounts such as YouTube, Facebook, and TikTok.
 On 2025, the channel renamed as Abante TV, reflecting the teleradyo simulcast of programs in Abante Radyo.